Siliguri: Sports facilities

-Siliguri hosts numerous sporting events and matches to influence and build up young athletes from the city.
-Some of the important sports enthusiast local clubs in Siliguri organise several cricket, football, volleyball, swimming competition, TT matches etc. S.A.I or Sports Authority of India in Kanchenjunga Stadium conducts football and athletics.
+Siliguri hosts numerous sporting events and matches to facilitate developing young athletes from the city.
+Local clubs in Siliguri that conduct matches include cricket, football, volleyball, swimming, and table-tennis.
+Sports Authority of India (SAI) in Kanchenjunga Stadium conducts football and athletics.
 With the provision for an international outdoor and indoor stadium, Siliguri has enough opportunities to host national level matches.
-This has also led to Siliguri being a prominent city to produce national champions like Mantu Ghosh, the gold medalist winner in the bi-annual South Asian Games (SAF) for table tennis, Ankita Das, Nandita Saha and Soumyajit Ghosh another internationally acclaimed table tennis player and Wriddhiman Saha – Indian international cricketer who plays Test matches for Indian national team.
+This has led Siliguri to become a prominent city for national champions like Mantu Ghosh, the gold medalist winner in the bi-annual South Asian Games (SAF) for table tennis, Ankita Das, Nandita Saha, and Soumyajit Ghosh - another internationally acclaimed table tennis player- and Wriddhiman Saha – Indian international cricketer who plays First-class and Test cricket for the Indian national team.
 Siliguri has done a tremendous job for Indian table tennis.
-Bikash Ghosh Memorial Swimming Pool is beside Kanchanjunga stadium in the city, which conducts swimming competitions.
-White water rafting is done nearby in the Teesta river.
+Bikash Ghosh Memorial Swimming Pool is beside Kanchenjunga Stadium in the city, and conducts swimming competitions.
+White water rafting is done nearby in the Teesta River.

-Kanchenjunga stadium
+Kanchenjunga Stadium

-This is the main stadium in Siliguri, a multipurpose stadium, mainly used for football matches, although it has also hosted several cricket matches.
-It has a capacity of 30,000 people at a time.
-Recently this stadium is all set to get a facelift.
+Kanchenjunga Stadium, a multipurpose stadium, is the main stadium in Siliguri, and is primarily used for football matches, although it has also hosted several cricket matches.
+It has a seating capacity of 30,000.